 Geography: I will be able to use my map skills to locate and identify countries on a map, including naming the continent and describing the physical properties of the country.
 Maths: To help me work out how long-ago events happened and order them.
 Literacy: I can use my reading and comprehension skills to further my knowledge of ancient civilisations.
 Art: To create a piece of replica art or artefacts from ancient Rome.
 RE: Use my knowledge of religion to compare beliefs and contrast those to my own.
 D&T: I can use my knowledge of food to compare food and cooking style from Ancient Rome to now.
 I can use pottery and clay skills to create artefact replicas.
 Music: To take part in improvised performances using replica musical instruments.
-Opportunities for teaching diversity, equality and expanding cultural capital: - Encourage students to appreciate the diversity of cultures and understand that the Roman Empire was just one of the many fascinating civilizations that existed. - Introduce key vocabulary related to diversity and equality - Provide opportunities for children to explore and celebrate different cultural practises within ancient Rome such as the Gladiators - Promote empathetic understanding by discussing the impact of the colonization on Roman culture and the importance of preserving indigenous cultures today What you will learn by the end of this Key stage:
+Key Skills: